Dayana1810/Dayana1810/README.md

-[Dayan Cv.pdf](https://github.com/user-attachments/files/30776926/Dayan.Cv.pdf)# DAYANA — Data Analyst Portfolio
+# DAYANA — Data Analyst Portfolio

 A clean, responsive personal portfolio website for a fresher Data Analyst.
 Built with plain HTML, CSS, and JavaScript — no frameworks, no build steps.
 Deploy in minutes.